-Budgetary acts, including the sequestration provisions of the Budget Control Act of 2011 ("Sequestration"), could continue to affect the availability of federal funds.
-Sequestration has resulted in and is expected to continue to result in a reduction in the amount that the County expects to receive from the federal government in connection with interest payments on taxable bonds eligible for federal interest subsidies.
-Payments made by the federal government between October 1, 2016, and September 30, 2017, were reduced by 6.9%, totaling approximately \$105,000.
-In August 2017, the Internal Revenue Service Office of Tax Exempt Bonds announced that the federal interest subsidy payments would be reduced by 6.6% for payments scheduled to be received between October 1, 2017, and September 30, 2018.
-The approximate amount of this reduction is \$97,000.
+The sequestration provisions of the Budget Control Act of 2011 ("Sequestration") went into effect in March 2013.
+Sequestration has resulted in and is expected to continue to result in a reduction in the amount that the County expects to receive from the federal government in connection with interest payments on approximately \$80 million of outstanding County limited tax general obligation bonds that were issued as taxable bonds eligible for federal interest subsidies.
+Payments made by the federal government between October 1, 2015, and October 1, 2016, were reduced by 6.8%, totaling approximately \$108,000.
+In August 2016, the Internal Revenue Service Office of Tax Exempt Bonds announced that the federal interest subsidy payments would be reduced by 6.9% for payments scheduled to be received between October 1, 2016, and October 1, 2017.
+The approximate amount of this reduction is \$105,000.
 Sequestration of such interest payments has been extended by Congress and is scheduled to remain in effect through federal fiscal year 2024.